kadena-io/chainweb-node-docker/README.md

 ### Available Configuration Options

+The following environment variables can be used to configured the image using the `--env` option of `docker run`.

 *   `CHAINWEB_P2P_PORT`: the network port that is used by the Chainweb P2P network.
 The port that is used internally in the container *must* match the port that is used publicly.
 A appropriate port mapping must be passed to the `docker run` command, e.g. `-p 443:443`. (default: `1789`)

 *   `CHAINWEB_SERVICE_PORT`: the network port that is used by the Chainweb REST Service API.
-The port that is used internally in the container *must* match the port that is used publicly.
-A appropriate port mapping must be passed to the `docker run` command, e.g. `-p 8000:8000`. (default: `80`)
+Usually, there is no need to change the default value, because the internal port can be mapped to some external port by passing a port mapping to the `docker run` command, e.g. `-p 1848:80`. (default:
+    `1848`)

 *   `CHAINWEB_BOOTSTRAP_NODE`: a Chainweb node that is used to check the connectivity of the container before starting the node. (default: